ADVERTISER DISCLOSURE

 • Washington-Dulles

-Sapphire Reserve cardholders get a Priority Pass membership for free.
+Furthermore, Sapphire Reserve cardholders receive a complimentary Priority Pass Select membership with their card.
 To activate your membership, log on to your Chase account, then select your Sapphire Reserve, then Card Benefits, then Travel, then Complimentary Airport Lounge Access.

 Once active, you’ll have access to Priority Pass lounges and Sapphire Lounges, plus you can bring two guests for free.